jchristey/DH110-22f/LowFidelityProto/README.md

 1 – The first task is to find a local garden and send them a message.
 This will consists of quite a few interactions: making an account, using the search bar, selecting a garden, and finding the message function.

 2 - The second task is to create an account for a garden and post a blog post.
-This task would be done by a garden 'founder on the site' and includes making the account, navigating to the blog section, filling in the necessary information and posting.
+This task would be done on the app by a garden 'founder' and includes making the account and garden profile, navigating to the blog section, filling in the necessary information and posting.

 #### The prototype overview